xma711/notebook/linux/linux_distros/archlinux/README.md

 Reference: https://wiki.archlinux.org/index.php/Fonts  (section: Console fonts)

 previewing: from terminal, setfont lat2-16 -m 8859-2 (It means that second part of ISO/IEC 8859 characters are used with size 16)
-(all the availabe fonts can be found at /usr/share/kbd/consolefonts/)
+(all the available fonts can be found at /usr/share/kbd/consolefonts/)
 (to make it smaller, i can change lat2-16 to lat2-14, lat2-10 etc)

-To make the change permanent, i can add something to /etc/vconsole.conf (creat this file if it is not there):
+To make the change permanent, i can add something to /etc/vconsole.conf (create this file if it is not there):
 ```
 FONT=lat2-16
 ```